uCreate-Vishal/php_tea_talks/POCs/utc-time/readme.md

 ## UTC-time

-This project is created to show synchronized data to all users according to their respective local time. i.e. accessing the data from diffrent countries/time-zones would fetch data in local time everytime.
+This project is created to show data to all users according to their respective local time. i.e. accessing the data from different countries/time-zones would fetch data in local time everytime.
 Also this project shows how we can use Request validations for validating requests in Laravel.

 ## About Project